u-boot/u-boot/tools/binman/binman.rst

 Some ideas:

-- Use of-platdata to make the information available to code that is unable to use device tree (such as a very small SPL image).
+- Use of-platdata to make the information available to code that is unable to use devicetree (such as a small SPL image).
 For now, limited info is available via linker symbols
 - Allow easy building of images by specifying just the board name
 - Support building an image for a board (-b) more completely, with a